Skip to main content

 Can you pay for your student tuition with a credit card?

-While certain colleges and universities in Canada accept credit card payments for tuition, it is not a common practice.
+While certain colleges and universities in Canada accept credit card payments for student fees, it is not a common practice.
 This is because schools incur merchant processing fees for each credit card transaction, which could amount to millions of dollars if all students opted to pay with credit.
 To cover these costs, schools that do accept credit cards often charge a processing fee to the student.

 In some cases, you may be able to use a third-party payment site, such as Plastiq, to make a credit card payment on behalf of your school.
 However, using these services comes with additional fees.
 Typically, third-party sites charge a transaction fee of 2 to 3%.
 Although it may not seem significant at first, when applied to large tuition payments in the tens of thousands, these fees can add up.
 Additionally the processing time for these payments is usually around seven days, which can cause unnecessary stress at the beginning of each semester.